antrea-io/antrea/test/e2e/README.md

 #### Managing the cluster

-Use the following Bash scripts to manage the Kubernetes nodes with Vagrant:
+Use the following Bash scripts to manage the Kubernetes Nodes with Vagrant:

 * `./infra/vagrant/provision.sh`: create the required VMs and provision them
-* `./infra/vagrant/push_antrea.sh`: load the antrea/antrea-ubuntu Docker image
-  to each node, along with the Antrea deployment YAML
+* `./infra/vagrant/push_antrea.sh`: load Antrea Docker image to each Node, along with the Antrea deployment YAML
-* `./infra/vagrant/suspend.sh`: suspend all node VMs
+* `./infra/vagrant/suspend.sh`: suspend all Node VMs
-* `./infra/vagrant/resume.sh`: resume all node VMs
+* `./infra/vagrant/resume.sh`: resume all Node VMs
-* `./infra/vagrant/destroy.sh`: destoy all node VMs, you will need to run `provision.sh` again to create a new cluster
+* `./infra/vagrant/destroy.sh`: destoy all Node VMs, you will need to run `provision.sh` again to create a new cluster

 Note that `./infra/vagrant/provision.sh` can take a while to complete but it